 Holocaust Education/Survivors: It is absolutely critical to educate the next generation about the Holocaust.
 Holocaust education should be a prominent and embedded component of the history curriculum taught in all levels of the education system.
 We support government and philanthropic endeavors to assist survivors with access to economic resources and health care.

 Immigration: As descendants of immigrants, American Jews know and understand all too well the horrors of excessive immigration restrictions.
-Comprehensive immigration offering a path to citizenship for undocumented individuals and families and keeping families together is vital to maintaining America’s values and future.
-More immediately, Congress must enact protections for “Dreamers,” who face risk of deportation after the cancellation of the DACA program.
-We strongly oppose the Muslim ban and “zero-tolerance” policy of separating families at the border.
+JDCA supports the longstanding American tradition of welcoming refugees and asylum seekers.
+Comprehensive immigration reform offering a path to citizenship for undocumented individuals and families and keeping families together is vital to maintaining America’s values and future.
+More immediately, Congress must enact permanent protections for “Dreamers.”.
+We strongly oppose the Trump administration’s Muslim ban and “zero-tolerance” policy of separating families at the border.

-LGBT Rights: Marriage equality is now the law of the land.
-We urge states to adopt anti-discrimination laws that guarantee LGBT people equal access to housing, public accommodations and employment.
+LGBTQ+ Rights: Marriage equality is now the law of the land.
+We urge states to adopt anti-discrimination laws that guarantee LGBTQ+ people equal access to housing, public accommodations, healthcare, and employment.

 For generations, the American Jewish community has been a leader and partner in countless social and political movements, motivated by our core Jewish values that prioritize justice and equality in the face of strife and bigotry.
-We stand with the Black community and other groups targeted by violence and systemic discrimination, and support efforts and reforms to bring about racial and criminal justice.
-We must boldly face our nation’s painful history of slavery, segregation, disenfranchisement, and hatred, and ensure greater accountability in law enforcement.
+JDCA believes that Black lives matter.
+We stand with the Black community and other groups targeted by police violence and systemic racism, and support efforts and reforms to bring about racial and criminal justice.
+We recognize the critical role of the police, and we must boldly face our nation’s painful history of slavery, segregation, disenfranchisement, and hatred, and ensure greater accountability in law enforcement.
 Specifically, we support the following measures:

-- Police reform, including: banning police chokeholds, banning the transfer of military weapons to our civilian police force, and establishing a national commission on police violence.
+- Police reform, including banning police chokeholds, banning the transfer of military weapons to our civilian police force, mandating wide-spread body camera use, and establishing a national commission on police violence.

 - Criminal justice reform, including federal efforts to reform cash bail, which can criminalize poverty and disproportionately negatively impact communities of color.

-- Ensuring equal access to high-quality affordable healthcare, and supporting federal efforts to combat racial inequities in medicine, including maternal healthcare, and housing.
+- Ensuring equal access to high-quality affordable healthcare including mental healthcare and supporting federal efforts to combat racial inequities in medicine, –maternal healthcare–and housing.

 - Ensuring and protecting the right to vote for all eligible Americans, fighting voter suppression and supporting the restoration of voting rights for former felons.